Subrata Dutta

-Subrata Dutta (born 16 November 1975) is an actor who appears in Indian films.
+Subrata Dutta (born 16 November 1975) is an Indian actor who predominantly works in Hindi and Bengali films.
 He is best known for his role in Bollywood films like Talaash, Tango Charlie, Zameen, The Shaukeens, Rakhcharitra, Bhootnath Returns and Bengali films Chaturanga, Bibar and Jor.

 Early life and education

 Subrat Dutta was born in Bankura district of West Bengal.
 Eldest of three brothers, he completed his schooling from Bankura Christian Collegiate School and bachelor's degree from Bankura Sammilani College with major in Zoology.

 Hailing from a non-filmy background Subrat Dutta had no planning to join films and he was preparing for his MBA, when suddenly an advertisement about a theatre workshop caught his attention.
 The 40 day long workshop organised by National School of Drama in Berhampore, West Bengal made him change his mind and he decided to join the school.

 After completing his master's degree from National School of Drama he received a scholarship from Charles Wallace Trust, New Delhi and joined Central School of Speech and Drama, London.
 Nawazuddin Siddiqui, Swanand Kirkire and Chittaranjan Tripathy were his National School of Drama batchmates.

 He started his acting career as a theatre artist for NSD Repertory Company and played lead role in 35 plays before joining films.

 Subrat Dutta has learnt dance from PranatI Sengupta and continued to take part in Tagore Dance Drama.
 He tried to learn Kathak but left after few months.
 He has also worked in amateur "Jatra".